Episodic Multi-armed Bandits: Acknowledgement

-Consider any algorithm that deviates from the benchmark for the first time in stage-state pair $(t,x)$ by choosing action $a$ that is different from the action that will be chosen by the benchmark at $(t,x)$.
-Let $\mu^*_{t,x}$ be the maximum expected gain that can be acquired by the benchmark starting from stage-state pair $(t,x)$.\footnote{In calculating $\mu^*_{t,x}$, we assume that in stages in which the benchmark needs to randomize between at least two actions, the action that maximizes the expected reward of the benchmark is selected.} Let $\underline{\mu}_{t,x,a}$ be the minimum expected gain that can be acquired by any algorithm by choosing the worst-sequence of actions starting from stage-state pair $(t,x)$ after chosing action $a$.
-We define the {\em deviation gap} in stage-state pair $(t,x)$ as $\Omega_{t,x,a} := \mu^*_{t,x} - \underline{\mu}_{t,x,a}$.
-The following theorem show that the regret of FAL is bounded with probability at least $1-\delta$.
+Consider any algorithm that deviates from the benchmark for the first time in step-state pair $(t,x)$ by choosing action $a$ that is different from the action that will be chosen by the benchmark at $(t,x)$.
+Let $\mu^*_{t,x}$ be the maximum expected gain that can be acquired by the benchmark starting from step-state pair $(t,x)$.\footnote{In calculating $\mu^*_{t,x}$, we assume that in steps in which the benchmark needs to randomize between at least two actions, the action that maximizes the expected reward of the benchmark is selected.} Let $\underline{\mu}_{t,x,a}$ be the minimum expected gain that can be acquired by any algorithm by choosing the worst-sequence of actions starting from step-state pair $(t,x)$ after chosing action $a$.
+We define the {\em deviation gap} in step-state pair $(t,x)$ as $\Omega_{t,x,a} := \mu^*_{t,x} - \underline{\mu}_{t,x,a}$.
+The following theorem show that the regret of FeedBAL is bounded with probability at least $1-\delta$.